Agricultural Literacy Curriculum Matrix

 Visit the Interactive Map Project website and show the Beef Cow Inventory Map.
 Identify the top beef producing states and then find where your state ranks in beef cattle inventory.

-Play the interactive game, The Steaks Are High.
+Play the My American Farm interactive game The Steaks Are High.

 Use the short video A Cow's Digestive System to further explore the unique aspects of a cow's digestive system that allow the animal to live on a diet of grass and other plants.